 - Generation of two one-time events (TRIGGER function).
 One TRIGGER output offers a FIFO to generate dense and precise events.
 TRIGGERs may be used to start the PERIOD function to allow a precise absolute phase definition in the whole PTP network

-- two PERIOD outputs allowing generation of periodical signals (clocks) in a frequency range from mHZ to MHz with a resolution of 2-45 ns
+- up to four PERIOD outputs allowing generation of periodical signals (clocks) in a frequency range from mHZ to MHz with a resolution of 2-45 ns

 - one 1 pulse per second (PPS) output